X

 Soil: Sesame is tolerant of difficult soil and conditions, but the highest yields result from fertile, well-drained soil and adequate sunlight.
 I grew sesame in my raised beds with raised bed mix from Arizona Worm Farm, and the sesame thrived.

-Sunlight: Sesame needs at least six hours of sun to grow well.
+Sunlight: Sesame needs at least 6 hours of sun to grow well.
 Sesame received full sun in my low desert Arizona garden throughout the growing season.
 If you live in a cooler climate, choose an area with reflected sunlight to give sesame plants the warmth they need.

 Give sesame room to grow as plants grow 3-4 feet (about 1 m) tall and 1-2 feet (90-120cm) wide.
 I plant one sesame plant per square foot in my square foot garden